-The Aboriginal Education Team supports the learning and wellbeing of Aboriginal and Torres Strait Islander (ATSI) students across the site, with families from many different language groups across Australia.
-The team works to support teachers, students and families to understand Aboriginal and Torres Strait Islander history and culture.
+The Aboriginal Education Team supports the learning and wellbeing of First Nations (Aboriginal and Torres Strait Islander) students across the site, with families from many different language groups across Australia.
+The team works to support teachers, students and families to understand First Nations history and culture within the curriculum.

 Department for Education Aboriginal Education Strategy

-Each Aboriginal child and young person is a proud and confident learner, achieving at their highest potential.
+Each First Nation child and young person is a proud and confident learner, achieving at their highest potential.

 We endeavour to cater to the educational, social and emotional needs of our students within a culturally respectful context.
 We work to provide a safe yet challenging learning environment for our students to achieve high standards with the appropriate support.

-We recognise the need to foster students’ sense of identity, pride in their cultural heritage, knowledge of Aboriginal culture and a knowledge of contemporary issues.
+We recognise the need to foster students’ sense of identity, pride in their cultural heritage, knowledge of First Nations culture and a knowledge of contemporary issues.

-CBHS aims to foster Aboriginal community participation via regular home contact, hosting of annual events and recognising national celebrations.
+CBHS aims to foster First Nations community participation via regular home contact, hosting of annual events and recognising national celebrations.

-Aboriginal Students who attend a Department for Education site have a ‘One Plan’.
-This is a working document jointly developed to help students, educators and families determine appropriate learning strategies and accommodations to successfully access the Australian Curriculum (years 8-10) and SACE (years 11 and 12).
+First Nations students who attend a Department for Education site have a ‘One Plan’.
+This is a working document jointly developed to help students, educators and families determine appropriate learning strategies and accommodations to successfully access the Australian Curriculum (years 7-10) and SACE (years 11 and 12).

 South Australian Aboriginal Sports Training Academy (SAASTA)

-Aboriginal students from schools in the southern region can apply for membership of the Christies Beach High School (CBHS) SAASTA Academy.
-The SAASTA program is a Department for Education strategy to support Aboriginal students dream, believe and achieve on the way to gaining their SACE.
+First Nations students from schools in the southern region can apply to be in the Christies Beach High School (CBHS) SAASTA Academy.
+The SAASTA program is a Department for Education strategy to support First Nations students dream, believe and achieve on the way to gaining their SACE.

-The program focuses on cultural activities, health, physical education and career and tertiary pathways whilst increasing attendance and engagement in high school.
+The program focuses on cultural activities, health, career exploration and tertiary pathways whilst increasing attendance and engagement in high school.

-The program connects students to elite athletes with coaching and mentoring across many sporting codes.
+The program connects students to many organisations throughout the program.
 It culminates in students being invited to compete in state-wide carnivals – the Aboriginal Power Cup and the SAASTA Shield.